Tanh1603/auction-hub/POSTMAN_API_TESTING_GUIDE.md

 **Notes**:

+- Files are automatically uploaded to Cloudinary
+- Documents and media are stored as JSONB in the database
 - Documents are submitted immediately with registration
 - Registration enters `PENDING_DOCUMENT_REVIEW` state automatically
 - User cannot bid until final approval is received
+- If upload fails, the entire registration will fail
+- Both documents and media fields are optional but at least one is recommended for document verification

 ### 6. Withdraw Registration (User)